 What practice to do at the time of death?

 That’s not an easy question to answer.
-Obviously if we’re going to do the death meditation and visualizations and so on that are recommended in anuttarayoga tantra practice, you have to have one deity system – so that in bardo you imagine you arise in this figure or that figure.
-However what I found really very interesting was what His Holiness has explained.
-He said that actually, although theoretically these tantric practices and so on at the time of death are obviously the most effective thing, that it’s not very practical.
-He said that at the time of death it’s such a difficult period in your life, when you’re actually dying, and these tantric visualizations and practices are so complicated, that it runs the danger if you try to do them as you’re dying, you’re going get very confused, very frustrated; your energy is not so strong, obviously; and you’ll die in a very confused, frustrated, annoyed state of mind.
+Obviously, if we’re going to do the death meditation and visualizations and so on that are recommended in anuttarayoga tantra practice, we have to have one deity system so that in the bardo, we imagine that we arise in this figure or that figure.
+However, what I found really very interesting was what His Holiness has explained.
+He said that actually, although theoretically, these tantric practices and so on at the time of death are obviously the most effective thing, that it’s not very practical.
+He said that at the time of death, it’s such a difficult period in our life, when we’re actually dying, and these tantric visualizations and practices are so complicated that it runs the danger that if we try to do them as we’re dying, we’re going get very confused, very frustrated; our energy is not so strong, obviously, and we’ll die in a very confused, frustrated, annoyed state of mind.
 That’s not good.

-So, he said, far more effective when you’re dying – I mean, it’s okay, you’ve built up all the habits while you were alive, of doing this practice.
-That’s enough.
-But at the time of death you want to do something much more simple that you can actually maintain as you’re dying.
-And the best thing is bodhichitta.
-The aim is to be able to reach enlightenment for the benefit of all, and continue to have a precious human rebirth and connection with the spiritual teachers, and so on, so you can continue and reach enlightenment for the benefit of all.
-That’s the best thing to keep in mind when you’re actually at the time of death.
-Don’t try to do something really complicated; you’ll just get frustrated and confused.
-This I thought was wonderful practical advice and amazingly honest.
-And you can’t get a better source than His Holiness the Dalai Lama.
+He said, far more effective when we’re dying… I mean, it’s okay, we’ve built up all the habits while we were alive, of doing this practice, that’s enough.
+However, at the time of death, we want to do something much simpler so that we can actually maintain as we’re dying.
+The best thing is bodhichitta.
+The aim is to be able to reach enlightenment for the benefit of all and continue to have a precious human rebirth and connection with spiritual teachers, and so on, so we can continue and reach enlightenment for the benefit of all.
+That’s the best thing to keep in mind when we’re actually at the time of death.
+Don’t try to do something really complicated; we’ll just get frustrated and confused.
+This, I thought, was wonderful practical advice and amazingly honest, and we can’t get a better source than His Holiness the Dalai Lama.